Isolation mechanisms for high-speed packet-processing pipelines: Design

-\Para{Summary of \sysname's new primitives.} The main hardware primitives introduced by \sysname on top of an RMT pipeline (Figure~\ref{fig:dataplane}) are the page table and packet filter.
-In addition, \sysname modifies the configuration memories for the parser, deparser, key extractor, and key mask units to add isolation capabilities.
-It does so by providing a table for each unit with a configuration entry per module, rather than one configuration for the whole unit. \sysname also modifies match tables, by appending the module ID to the match key and the match-action entries.
-Finally, \sysname's software partitions match-action tables and stateful memory across all modules.
+\Para{Summary of \sysname's new primitives.} The hardware primitives introduced by \sysname on top of an RMT pipeline (Figure~\ref{fig:dataplane}) are the configuration tables for the parser, deparser, key extractor, key mask units and segment table.
+These tables provide an overlay feature to share the same unit across multiple modules.
+Specifically, for each unit, \sysname provides a table with a configuration entry per module, rather than one configuration for the whole unit.
+In addition, \sysname introduces the packet filter to ensure secure reconfiguration. \sysname also modifies match tables, by appending the module ID to the match key and the match-action entries.
+Finally, \sysname partitions match-action tables and stateful memory across all modules.
+These primitives ensure that updating one module only affects a single entry (for \sysname resources that use overlays) and only affects a subset of memory (for \sysname resources that use space partitioning), thus allowing us to update one module without disrupting others (\S\ref{ssec:requirements}).

-\Para{ASIC feasibility of \sysname's primitives.} \sysname's parser, deparser, key extractor, key mask, and page tables are small and simple arrays indexed by the module identifier.
+\Para{ASIC feasibility of \sysname's primitives.} \sysname's parser, deparser, key extractor, key mask, and segment tables are small and simple arrays indexed by the module identifier.
 They can be readily realized in SRAM that can support a memory read every clock cycle.
-The packet filter is a simple combinational circuit that checks if the incoming packet contains a cookie.
+The packet filter is a simple combinational circuit that checks if the incoming packet is destined to a specific UDP destination port.
 Extending the match-action tables in each stage to append a module ID to every entry amounts to modestly increasing the key width in the table.
-To be sure, these new primitives add modest additional latency relative to RMT, e.g., to go through the packet filter or reading out the per-module parser configuration.
-But, given the pipelined nature of RMT, the packet-forwarding rate should not be affected.
-We do not yet know how many modules an ASIC implementation of \sysname can support.
-This depends on how much additional chip area is spent on isolation primitives.
+While these new primitives add some additional latency relative to RMT, e.g., to go through the packet filter or reading out the per-module parser configuration, the pipelined nature of RMT means that this additional latency does not impact packet-forwarding rate.
+The ASIC area overhead increases as we increase the number of simultaneous programming modules that need to be supported; we quantify it in \S\ref{ssec:perf}.